An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Introduction

-In Section~\ref{MIS-const}, we study the {\textsc{Max-IS}} problem.
-For dynamic unit squares, we give an algorithm that maintains a $4$-approximate \textsc{Max-IS} with $O(1)$ update time.
+In Section~\ref{MIS-const}, we study the \maxset problem.
+For dynamic unit squares, we give an algorithm that maintains a $4$-approximate \maxset with $O(1)$ update time.
 We generalize this algorithm and improve the approximation factor to $2(1+\frac{1}{k})$, which increases the update time to $O(k^2\log n)$.
-We conclude with an algorithm that maintains a $2$-approximate {\textsc{Max-IS}} for a dynamic set of unit-height and arbitrary-width rectangles (in fact, for a dynamic interval graph, which is of independent interest) with $O(\omega \log n)$ output-sensitive update time, where $\omega$ is the maximum size of an independent set of rectangles stabbed by any horizontal line.
+We conclude with an algorithm that maintains a $2$-approximate \maxset for a dynamic set of unit-height and arbitrary-width rectangles (in fact, for a dynamic interval graph, which is of independent interest) with $O(\log^2 n + \omega\log n)$ update time, where $\omega$ is the maximum size of an independent set of rectangles stabbed by any horizontal line.

-Finally, Section~\ref{exp} provides an experimental evaluation of the proposed \textsc{Max-IS} approximation algorithms on synthetic and real-world map labeling data sets using unit squares.
+Finally, Section~\ref{exp} provides an experimental evaluation of the proposed \maxset approximation algorithms on synthetic and real-world map labeling data sets.
 The experiments explore the trade-off between solution size and update time, as well as the speed-up of the dynamic algorithms over their static counterparts.
-See the supplemental material for source code and benchmark data.
+See the supplemental material\footnote{Source code and the benchmark data are available on \url{https://dyna-mis.github.io/dynaMIS/}.} for source code and benchmark data.